geekyoswald/Android_/ovgu_exam_attendance_docs/09_deployment_and_distribution_plan.md

 1. Install the approved application build on the exam device.
 2. Grant camera and local file access permissions as required.
-3. Import the exam roster CSV before the exam begins.
+3. Import the **correct** participant CSV before the exam begins (MVP has no separate named session—wrong file is operator error).
-4. Verify that the correct exam session is active.
+4. Confirm that the device is sufficiently charged and configured for offline operation.
-5. Confirm that the device is sufficiently charged and configured for offline operation.
+5. Run check-in with scanning and/or manual search; use **Export** when finished to obtain **present/absent** CSV.

-6. Use the app throughout the exam without relying on network connectivity.
+**Post-MVP:** named exam sessions and session verification steps may be added for multi-exam device reuse.

 ## Operational Preparation Checklist

 - device battery charged
-- active exam roster imported and validated
+- participant CSV imported
 - camera permission granted
 - storage access or document picker available for import and export
 - torch functionality checked if needed